 Why are we talking about this?

 After reading reports on the event and hearing what Ann was saying about libraries, we decided to do a little research into library closures.
 What we found out was shocking and actually quite terrifying.
-Libraries are pretty important to us, not just because we are in the book industry but, also because many of our staffs fondest childhood memories were made in in them.
+Libraries are pretty important to us, not just because we are in the book industry but, also because many of our staffs fondest childhood memories were made in them.
 Libraries play a huge part in communities around the UK; they provide many things to many people, but yet they are still closing down year after year.

 Ann isn’t the only one that is passionate about keeping our libraries alive, lots of people around the UK including authors such as Philip Pullman and Mark Haddon have taken part in protests and petitions against library closures over the years.

-Since 1964 the local authorities have had the duty of maintaining libraries under the Public Libraries and Museums act, but since councils all over the UK threatened libraries with closures and cuts in 2010 it has led to volunteers being relied on to keep their library open.
+Since 1964 the local authorities have had the duty of maintaining libraries under the Public Libraries and Museums Act, but since councils all over the UK threatened libraries with closures and cuts in 2010 it has led to volunteers being relied on to keep their library open.
 With an estimated cost of 1bn a year to run libraries nationally, there is no surprise that volunteer ran libraries are struggling to pay for big expenses such as maintenance and upholding their library status.

 The Chartered Institute of Public Finance and Accountancy (CIPFA) shows spending on local libraries has fallen by £25 million.
 Between 2014-2015 there was a cut of £50 million with 106 library closures.
 A stat in October 2016 showed that in the past 6 years there has been 342 closures and 8,000 redundancies.
-Last year alone we lost 121 libraries and only recently Plymouth, a local city to us, lost 5 of their libraries and 1 will be shutting next year.
+Last year alone we lost 121 libraries and only recently Plymouth, a local city to us, lost 5 of their libraries and 1 will be shut next year.
 Also, there are rumours that a further 340 closures will happen in the next 5 years.

 Making you aware